ironicbadger/pms-wiki/docs/06-hardware/new-drive-burnin.md

     <figcaption><i>Using tmux to run 3 burn-ins at once</i></figcaption>
 </figure>

 I highly recommend using tmux for long term processes such as this.
 Launch a new tmux session with tmux.
 Default is that Ctrl-B is your 'modifier', similar to VIM.
 Once you press 'Ctrl-B' and then let go you can then perform commands to split your window into multiple panes or exit the session (leaving it running the background).
 Reattach with tmux a.
-A tmux cheatsheet is linked [here](https://gist.github.com/MohamedAlaa/2961058).
+A [tmux cheatsheet](https://gist.github.com/MohamedAlaa/2961058) is also available.

 For bonus points you can monitor drive temps with `watch -n 60 hddtemp /dev/sd[c,d,e]`.